Exploring Hong Kong

 After lunch, we walked around and explored Hong Kong for a little bit, checking out a few interesting shops and picking up some snacks for the rooms to help stave off early morning tummy rumblings.

-But Sam still wasn’t feeling all that great, so we went back to the hotel and she relaxed while the girls did homework.
+But Sam still wasn’t feeling all that great, so we went back to the hotel and she relaxed while the kids did homework.
 Our Internet connection in Bali had been somewhat unreliable, but here it was solid, so we caught up on some Khan Academy math lessons.

 When the evening rolled around, we met Sam’s friend Wendy for dinner.
 She took us to a nearby hot pot restaurant, and it was good food and good fun.
-Although the girls were a little startled (perhaps horrified) to find a chicken foot at the bottom of the broth after we’d eaten dinner.
+Although the kids were a little startled (perhaps horrified) to find a chicken foot at the bottom of the broth after we’d eaten dinner.

-After eating, I took the girls back to the hotel while Wendy was kind enough to take Sam to the doctor where she was diagnosed with a respiratory infection — we suspect it’s a result of the poor air quality in Bali (though we learned later she contracted Whooping Cough while we worked on a farm in Western Australia) — and she came home with a whole mess of medication.
+After eating, I took the kids back to the hotel while Wendy was kind enough to take Sam to the doctor where she was diagnosed with a respiratory infection — we suspect it’s a result of the poor air quality in Bali (though we learned later she contracted Whooping Cough while we worked on a farm in Western Australia) — and she came home with a whole mess of medication.
 Check out review of her visit to a Hong Kong clinic.

 Notable Statistics: